Pure Tone Audiometry Explained

 Pure Tone Audiometry Step-by-Step Procedure

-This process is repeated for different frequencies, and the hearing thresholds are recorded on an audiogram.
+This process is repeated for different frequencies, and the results are recorded on an audiogram.
 The individual’s responses and the resulting audiogram provide valuable information about their hearing ability and any potential hearing loss.

 Interpreting Results